javigalan99/CleanClocks/README.md

    - Enable or disable the clock's bubble by clicking the checkbox
    - Change the clock's or bubble's color by clicking the colored rectangles (this will open the color picker)
-   - Change the clock's size by sliding left or right the blue ball on the slider (changes in size are applied the moment you release the left mouse button)
+   - Change the clock's size by sliding the blue ball left or right on the slider using the scroll wheel, or by clicking directly on the slider (size changes will be applied when you close the configuration window by clicking the "Close" button).

 ![cleanClocks_v3 cover_image](assets/ScreenCap.png)